launchdarkly-labs/feature-flagging-static-sites/README.md

-# Simple page jank demo
+# Feature flag strategies with static sites

 This page is a static HTML page that uses LaunchDarkly to control the background color.
 This demonstrates the effect of the delay